-Withing the above carrying value of delayed and halted projects is a carrying value of R259 668 161 (Prior year: Rnil) relating to halted projects.
-There are no delayed or halted projects pertaining to the municipal entity.
+Within the above carrying value of delayed and halted projects is a carrying value of R409 600159 (Prior year: R259 668 161) relating to halted projects.

-An impairment loss of R569 127 (2022: R3 499 604) has been recognised on the above capital projects.
+An impairment loss of R569 127 was recognised in the current reporting period (Prior year: R3 499 604) on the above capital projects.
 Condition assessment were performed for consideration of impairment in all the delayed and halted projects.